Selling Your House Glossary

 Maisonette

-The housing market also includes maisonettes – a term you might have never encountered before, a maisonette is a two-storey flat with its own private entrance.
+The housing market also includes maisonettes – a term you might have never encountered before.
+A maisonette is a two-storey flat with its own private entrance.
 Here, the front door is your own, meaning you can exit your house directly, as opposed to a regular apartment where you share a corridor/exit.

 Mortgage